Nadav Ben Yehuda

 At the end of October 2014, Ben Yehuda was sent by the Israeli Embassy in Nepal for a rescue mission at a crash site of a bus that overturned and fell over a cliff in the Langtang range area.
-The accident resulted in the death of 14 people and more than 50 got wounded.
-Two Israeli women travelers were killed in the accident, and four others got injured in various degrees.
+The accident resulted in the death of 14 people and more than 50 were wounded.
+Two Israeli women travelers were killed in the accident, and four others were injured in various degrees.

 In 2014 Ben Yehuda was chosen for the Best Athlete award in the Alpine climbing field, by the Israeli Association for Non-Olympic Competitive Sports.

 In January 2015, Ben Yehuda climbed Mount Kilimanjaro, the highest mountain on the African continent.
 On the summit he proposed marriage to his partner Lena Malenkovich, and they got married during the same year.

 In 2015, Ben Yehuda became the first Israeli to climb to the summit of Mount Elbrus in the winter season.
 This is a significant feat because during the winter the temperatures on the mountain drops to less than 55 Celsius degrees below zero, and the winds blow at more than 85 kilometers per hour.

 On May 1, 2016, Ben Yehuda became the first Israeli to climb to the summit of Mount Annapurna I, the tenth highest mountain in the world (8,091 meters above sea level), which is considered as the world's deadliest mountain.
 Climbing Annapurna is a significant accomplishment due to the high death rate of more than 30%, and until now only about 200 people from all over the world have successfully climbed it.
 To the summit, Ben Yehuda took the flag of Israel, and another flag bearing the names of Israelis who perished during the disasters in Nepal until that year, who he was involved in the search for many of them.

 In September 2017, Ben Yehuda made a fast ascent of an 8,000m mountain without the use of supplemental oxygen or any pre-acclimatization.
 The chosen mountain was Manaslu (8,163m), the eighth highest mountain in the world, and the entire climb took 14 days.

 In February 2017 Ben Yehuda was chosen to the list of the most influential people under the age of 30 by Forbes Magazine.

-In May 2018, during a climb without the use of supplemental oxygen of Mount Kangchenjunga, the third highest mountain in the world – Ben Yehuda fell and got injured below the summit of the mountain.
+In May 2018, during a climb without the use of supplemental oxygen of Mount Kangchenjunga, the third highest mountain in the world – Ben Yehuda fell and was injured below the summit of the mountain.
 He was first considered dead and spent the next night and day in extreme conditions of over 8,000 meters by himself.
-On the next day he was identified and got rescued with severe frostbites and serious injuries.
+On the next day he was identified and was rescued with severe frostbites and serious injuries.